maximemoreillon/openproject_kubernetes_manifests/README.md

 Here are some settings that might require configuration:

-* Database password in environment.yml and postgres.yml
+* Database credentials in environment.yml
 * NodePort in proxy.yml